CodeItQuick/CodeItQuick.github.io/_posts/2023-11-18-XP-In-Practice-Thoughts.md

 3. All the tests end up broken and I don't use them
 4. E2E and integration testing is better than unit testing, because unit testing simply doesn't work

+Meanwhile at work: Who the heck wants to work with this guy?
+He has strong, probably incorrect opinions.
+At least he produces OK code, and a few tests along the way, while taking ages to push code.

+# The Ego Drop to Competence
-# Year Two - A Buildup of some knowledge
+## Year Two - A Buildup of some knowledge

 Within the second year I started my journey of learning through "more modern" patterns, eg: a learning ensemble.
 Jitterted has run for the last 2-3 years, I honestly am not sure at this point its been so long, a learning ensemble where 3-5 of us developers get together and TDD